K-Sohal/OMDb/README.md

 # OMDb

-A test framework for a movie information service called ODMb API.
+A test framework for a movie information service called OMDb API.

 ## Usage